 - Sleep outside.
 Whether you’re into roughing it or glamping, it’s great to get a little closer to nature — and think of the selfies!
 Visit a state park or find a secluded hideaway.
 Not so adventurous?
 Pitching a tent in the backyard is fun for kids — big or little.

 - Attend a festival.
-Summer is festival season across the United States, and here in Ohio, there’s plenty of diversity — from Junefest in Cincinnati to the Annie Oakley Festival at the Darke County Fairgrounds.
+Summer is festival season across the United States, and here in Ohio, there’s plenty to choose from — from Old Fashioned Farmers Days in Van Wert to the Annie Oakley Festival at the Darke County Fairgrounds.
 Take your pick here.

 Keeping it cool

 - Visit a museum.
 Whatever your interests, you’ll find a museum to appeal to them, from the National Museum of the Great Lakes, including the S. Col. James M. Schoonmaker, to the Cleveland Museum of Art.
 Got a gearhead to please?
-The National Classic Car Museum in Canton can’t miss.
+The Crawford Auto-Aviation Museum in Northeast Ohio is a can’t miss.

 - Go to the library.
 Ohio has 251 public library systems with 481 branch locations, so there’s bound to be one near you.
 Besides checking out books and movies, you can take a class, attend special events or browse a digital gallery of art or photography.
 And a little peace and quiet is good for the nerves.